iBotPeaches/Apktool/_includes/intermediate-9patch-images.md

 and lack information for those who work with already compiled 3rd party applications.
 There you can find information how to create them, but no information about how they actually work.
 <br /><br />
 I will try and explain it here.
-The official docs mess one point that 9patch images come in two forms: source & compiled.
+The official docs miss one point that 9patch images come in two forms: source & compiled.
 <ul>
   <li><strong>source</strong> - You know this one.
 You find it in the source of an application or freely available online.
 These
   are images with a black border around them.</li>